Audi Q8 e-tron review

 Big changes have been made under the metal for this latest Q8.
 Developments in battery technology mean Audi can now cram much denser cells into the same basic space; the basic 50 e-tron now features an 89kWh battery (usable capacity) up from 64.7kWh in the old car.
 Meanwhile, the 55 e-tron and SQ8 both get a 106kWh battery (previously 83.6kWh).

 That means big jumps in advertised range.
 The bigger-battery 55 e-tron can now officially return up to 330 miles on a charge, with the sleeker Sportback boasting a 342-mile maximum.
 Even the basic 50 e-tron will now do 281 miles (WLTP).
+The SQ8 is quick, but not nearly as efficient – maximum range is 269 miles.

 Rapid charging speeds have also improved with the e-tron’s mid-life facelift; the entry-level 50 e-tron can charge at speeds of up to 150kW, while the 55 e-tron and SQ8 top out at 170kW.
 Slower AC charging maxes out at 11kW as standard, though an optional 22kW on-board charger is available.